 Transference may be positive or negative.
 Both types can benefit therapy in different ways.
 Positive transference can lead the person in therapy to view the therapist as kind, concerned, or otherwise helpful.
 Negative transference might cause a person in therapy to direct angry or painful feelings toward the therapist, but the therapist may still be able to use these emotions to help the person achieve greater understanding.

 Transference in Therapy

-When transference occurs in a therapeutic setting, a therapist may be able to come to a better understanding of an individual through an understanding of the projected feelings and, through this understanding, help the person in therapy to achieve results and recovery.
-By understanding how transference is occurring, a mental health professional may be better able to understand both a person’s condition and/or aspects of the person’s early life that affect that person at present.
+When transference occurs in a therapeutic setting, a therapist may be able to better understand an individual by gaining knowledge of the projected feelings and, through this new understanding, help the person in therapy achieve results and recovery.
+By understanding how transference is occurring, a mental health professional may be better able to understand both a person’s condition and/or aspects of the person’s early life that affect them in the present.

-Transference may often occur between the therapist and the person in therapy.
+Transference may often occur between a therapist and a person in therapy.
 For example, the therapist may be viewed as an all-knowing guru, an ideal lover, the master of a person’s fate, a fierce opponent, and so on.
-Proponents of psychoanalysis believe that transference is a therapeutic tool that is crucial in understanding an individual’s unconscious or repressed feelings.
+Proponents of psychoanalysis believe that transference is a therapeutic tool crucial in understanding an individual’s unconscious or repressed feelings.
 Healing is believed to be more likely to occur once these underlying issues are effectively exposed and addressed.